fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 We follow [Conventional Commits](https://conventionalcommits.org/) for committing changes.
 We use git hooks to check that the commit message is correct.

 ### How to deploy the website
-The website is automatically deployed to Github Pages on every release.
+The website is automatically deployed to Github Pages on every release with tag website-v${VERSION}.

+### How to publish chrome extension

+Chrome extension is published to Chrome Web Store on every release with tag browser-extension-v${VERSION}.